lindapalacios/Rhodes_CSCI2270_FinalProject/README.md

 # Rhodes_CSCI2270_FinalProject

 Project Summary:
   My final project includes 4 cipher methods, 4 decipher methods, and 2 methods that give a list of cipher methods and a list of decipher methods.
 The 4 cipher methods either take in just a string or a string and some integer values.
 One will cipher a string with one of the 4 cipher methods, and then one can decipher the returned string with the related decipher method.
+To correctly decipher, the same integer values used in the cipher must be used in the decipher, and the returned ciphered string must be passed through the decipher.

 Dependencies:
   My project does not require any additional libraries or dependencies.